 E – Evolving: changes in shape, size and colour, itching or bleeding of existing moles, or a new mole

-Mole scans can be carried out by a dermatologist; alternatively, visit one of the 10 Boots branches in Ireland carrying out the service.
-Developed in conjunction with ScreenCancer, the Boots Mole Scanning Service allows people aged 18 and over to have their moles (or pigmented lesions) scanned using a specialist device called a SIAscope.
+Mole scans can be carried out by a dermatologist, as well as in 17 Boots branches across Ireland.
+Developed in conjunction with ScreenCancer, the Boots' Mole Scanning Service allows people aged 18 and over to have their moles (or pigmented lesions) scanned using a specialist device called a SIAscope.
 The process takes about 20 minutes in total.

 A dermatologist will then assess the scan and you will receive a report (either by letter or by text) within one week.
 If anything suspicious is identified, you will be referred to your doctor or skin specialist for follow-on treatment.
 While the mole scanning service doesn’t provide a diagnosis of skin cancer, it can help identify any suspicious characteristics that might need further investigation.